Types of Degrees Electrical Engineering Majors Are Getting

 |Hispanic or Latino||348|

-EE appeals to people across the globe.
+Americans aren’t the only ones with an interest in EE.
 About 66.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia